OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 .. index:: pair: source code; location
 .. index:: pair: branch; creating

-.. _Creating-a-Branch:

 Getting the Source Code
 +++++++++++++++++++++++

-Before you can do any development work on OpenMDAO, you'll need a copy of the source code.
-The source repository for the OpenMDAO project is available on :term:`github`.
-There is a wealth of good documentation available online about :term:`git` and :term:`github` itself.
-The :term:`github` `help page <http://help.github.com/>`_ is a good place to start.
+Before you can do any development work on OpenMDAO, you'll need a local copy of the source code.
+To get this, you must *clone* the OpenMDAO repository on Github using the following command:
-The `Pro Git book <http://progit.org/book/>`_ is also excellent.

-The first step in this process is to *fork* the OpenMDAO repository, which will create your personal copy of the OpenMDAO repository on github.
-To fork a repository, simply go to its page on github and click the *Fork* button.

-To get a local copy to work on, you must *clone* the forked OpenMDAO repository on github using the following command:

 ::

-   git clone git@github.com:username/OpenMDAO.git
+   git clone git@github.com:OpenMDAO/OpenMDAO.git

-where *username* is your username on github.

 Normally, you should only need to do this once on any given machine where you plan to do your work.
-The reason for this is that git handles branches differently than other version control systems you may have used before.
-In git, a branch is not a whole separate copy of the repository like it is in bazaar, for example.
-In git, you can have lots of branches existing in your repository, each one keeping track of commits you make while that branch is active.
+Then, each time you start work on a new feature or a bug fix, you'll create a new branch in your local repository and switch to that branch.

 To create a branch, do the following:

 ::